DevToys-app/DevToys/README.md

 ## Introduction

 DevToys helps with daily development tasks by offering a bundle of tiny tools designed to do quick, specific tiny tasks.
-No need to use many untrustworthy websites to simply decode a text or compress and image.
+No need to use many untrustworthy websites to simply decode a text or compress an image.
 With Smart Detection, the app intuitively selects the best tool for the data on your clipboard.

 DevToys 2.0 comes with 30 default tools:
 - **Converters**: JSON <> YAML, Date, Number bases...